Before I confuse you. Yes, I am posting another Pastalaya recipe. No, it’s not the same recipe, but yes, it’s just as delicious.

 - 1 box thin spaghetti noodles

-- Shred prepared rotisserie chicken or season chicken thighs with Tony’s and grill until cooked through.
+- Season chicken thighs with Tony’s and grill until cooked through.
 Shred or cut into small pieces.

 - Slice smoked sausage into ½ inch slices and add to a heated Dutch oven or large saute pan.

-- Remove meats from pan to a paper towel lined bowl to catch excess grease
+- Remove meats from pan to a paper towel lined plate to catch excess grease

 - Add frozen veggies to a food processor for tiny pieces or straight into the same Dutch oven as before.
 Reduce heat to medium-low and cook down for 15 minutes or until veggies are very tender